7 GREAT SURFING SPOTS IN VIETNAM

 Nha Trang Beach, Nha Trang

 While the main beach in Nha Trang is perhaps better known as the site of cool cocktail bars and throbbing pub crawls that last well into the night, it's also got a good set of onshore breaks of its own.
 However, it's likely that you'll hardly see a surfer here for the whole stay – a fact that's largely due to the absence of any real surf school or rental place, and that Nha Trang's swells are mainly wind-driven.
-That makes it a great place for some bodyboarding, or for tumbling around in the head-high swells, even if it's never going to be Oahu.
+That makes it a great place for some bodyboarding in Vietnam, or for tumbling around in the head-high swells, even if it's never going to be Oahu.
+Nha Trang is always a favourite stop on the Vietnam Explorer tour.

 Back Beach, Vung Tau